About Acadia National Park

 Acadia National Park Artist Proofs

 Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
-Each print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
-Posters are 13″ x 20″.
+Each Acadia National Park print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
+The Acadia National Park Poster measures 13″ x 20″.

 Acadia National Park Canvas Prints